Connecting Stochastic Optimal Control and Reinforcement Learning: Abstract

 \section{Abstract}

-In this article we study the connection of stochastic optimal control and reinforcement learning.
-Our main motivation is an importance sampling application to rare events sampling which can be reformulated as an optimal control problem.
-By using a parameterized approach the optimal control problem turns into a stochastic optimization problem which still presents some open questions regarding how to tackle the scalability to high-dimensional problems and how to deal with the intrinsic metastability of the system.
-With the aim to explore new methods we connect the optimal control problem to reinforcement learning since both share the same underlying framework namely a Markov decision process (MDP).
-We show how the MDP can be formulated for the optimal control problem.
-Furthermore, we discuss how the stochastic optimal control problem can be interpreted in a reinforcement learning framework.
-At the end of the article we present the application of two different reinforcement learning algorithms to the optimal control problem and compare the advantages and disadvantages of the two algorithms.
+In this paper the connection between stochastic optimal control and reinforcement learning is investigated.
+Our main motivation is to apply importance sampling to sampling rare events which can be reformulated as an optimal control problem.
+By using a parameterised approach the optimal control problem becomes a stochastic optimization problem which still raises some open questions regarding how to tackle the scalability to high-dimensional problems and how to deal with the intrinsic metastability of the system.
+To explore new methods we link the optimal control problem to reinforcement learning since both share the same underlying framework, namely a Markov Decision Process (MDP).
+For the optimal control problem we show how the MDP can be formulated.
+In addition we discuss how the stochastic optimal control problem can be interpreted in the framework of reinforcement learning.
+At the end of the article we present the application of two different reinforcement learning algorithms to the optimal control problem and a comparison of the advantages and disadvantages of the two algorithms.